Entanglement Cost of Quantum Channels: Entanglement Cost of Quantum Channels

 \subsection{Properties}

-Our main result (Theorem~\ref{main_1}) also holds if we only allow one-way classical communication (forward or backward).
-This follows from the corresponding result about the entanglement cost of quantum states (Remark~\ref{rmk:datta}).\footnote{This is also true we think of the problem as simulating a noisy quantum channel from a perfect quantum channel (instead of simulating a noisy quantum channel from perfect entanglement), since in this case a maximally entangled state can always be distributed by the ideal channel.}\\

-We note that the non-regularized achievability (Lemma~\ref{lem:nonblocking}) together with the converse (Proposition~\ref{prop:converse}) imply the following.
+Our main result (Theorem~\ref{main_1}) remains true if we restrict the classical communication to be one-way (forward or backward).
+This follows from the corresponding result about the entanglement cost of quantum states (Remark~\ref{rmk:datta}).\footnote{This is also true we think of the problem as simulating a noisy quantum channel from a perfect quantum channel (instead of simulating a noisy quantum channel from perfect entanglement), since in this case a maximally entangled state can always be distributed by the ideal channel.} We also note that the non-regularized achievability (Lemma~\ref{lem:nonblocking}) together with the converse (Proposition~\ref{prop:converse}) imply the following bounds.